-&lt;sup>22In 1995, only about 46,000 (1.3 percent) of the 3.5 million SSI disability recipients were in 1619(b) status (Mashaw and Reno 1996).
+28In 1995, only about 46,000 (1.3 percent) of the 3.5 million SSI disability recipients were in 1619(b) status (Mashaw and Reno 1996).

-&lt;sup>23In making this determination, the SSA takes the average expenditures on Medicaid and SSI (including state SSI) and compares this amount to an individual's earnings.
+29In making this determination, the SSA takes the average expenditures on Medicaid and SSI (including state SSI) and compares this amount to an individual's earnings.

-&lt;sup>24The Ticket to Work/Work Incentives Improvement Act of 1999 expanded the eligible pool of vocational rehabilitation providers available to disabled SSI recipients, by allowing beneficiaries to receive vocational rehabilitation services from not-for-profit and for-profit vendors.
+30The Ticket to Work/Work Incentives Improvement Act of 1999 expanded the eligible pool of vocational rehabilitation providers available to disabled SSI recipients, by allowing beneficiaries to receive vocational rehabilitation services from not-for-profit and for-profit vendors.
+The first tickets from this program were issued in 2002.